vercel/next.js/docs/api-reference/next/image.md

 The path or URL to the source image.
 This is required.

+When using an external URL, you must add it to [domains](/docs/basic-features/image-optimization.md#domains) in `next.config.js`.

 ### width

 The width of the image, in pixels.
 Must be an integer without a unit.